No one would like to be on medication for long period of time, let alone a 10 year old boy.

 We have started KitKit on the low-dose Atropine on 26th.
 The first few nights were horrible.
 He’s FEAR of having water in his eyes was overwhelming.

 The cost of EACH bottle of low-dose Atropine is $16 inclusive of GST.

 On top of that, Kitkit was scheduled to go to SNEC often for regular checkup, to check how well his eyes are responding to the low-dose Atropine and his myopia progression.

 To protect his eyes further, the eye doctor wants Kitkit to wear PHOTOCHROMATIC lens for his new pair of spectacles.
-As his pupils will be slightly dilated, after using the low-dose Atropine, letting in more light and harmful UV rays, Photochromatic lens help to act as a filter.

 So expect to see Kitkit wearing his 5th pair of spectacles (since 2010) in the next blog post…..